Ohio STEP

 Length = @ 1 - 2 pages

-If your proposed solution is based on several STEM topics, focus on 1-3 key topics.
+If your proposed solution is based on several STEM concepts, focus on 1-3 key concepts.

 This part includes a discussion of the Action Steps from: the STEM Research section in ProjectBoard.
 Use your graphic organizers and Action Step information to: